 Intervertebral Disc Disease

 IVDD is a spinal disease that occurs when one or more of the discs between the vertebrae becomes irritated, displaced, swollen, or ruptured.
-This can cause damage to the spinal cord that may or may not resolve with surgery.
+This can cause damage to the spinal cord that may require urgent surgery depending on severity.
+Responses to treatment really depend on each pet's unique circumstances.
 Unfortunately, some dogs with IVDD never fully regain the function of the affected limbs or body parts and need lifelong special care.
 IVDD is one of the most common causes of paralysis and paresis in dogs.

 Trauma can lead to serious injury of the spinal cord, especially if the injury was a spinal fracture.
 Surgery can lead to full recovery, but not all dogs will regain full motor function and need special assistance.